ThePaglia/NibiruTokenCalculator/README.md

 # NibiruTokenCalculator
-This project is a web page that uses the Symfony framework to display a
+This project uses the Symfony framework to display a website that helps players calculate the Nibiru Token attack and defense.